With your foodie friend

 Big Shot Bob’s House of Wings, 2102 Broadway Ave.

 This Pittsburgh-based chain opened up a shop in Beechview and it’s a good one.
-This branch just opened in September and has quickly become a neighborhood favorite.
+This branch has quickly become a neighborhood favorite.
 Wing sauces have clever names like “Ace Boogie” with black magic butter and dry ranch and “Ain’t My Faulks,” made with butter, dry BBQ, dry garlic and dry ranch.
 Even the hoagies have fun names—the “Heart Attack” is made with deep fried capicola, salami, pepperoni, ham and bacon topped with American cheese and mayo.